quantum-engineering-polito/CourseNotes/content/Fundamentals of TP/08_PVD/PVD.md

 ## E-beam evaporation

 In e-beam evaporation a conductive filament is heated up to electron emission.
-The electron are then accelerated and deviated with a magnetic field to hit the material placed in a crucible (called **liner**).
+Electrons are then accelerated and deviated with a magnetic field to hit the material placed in a crucible (called **liner**).
 Since the liner is water cooled, there is no risk of contamination and the magnetic deviation separates the electrons from possible contaminants.

 In industrial setups, one chamber can contain multiple liners, allowing for multiple evaporations without breaking the vacuum.
 This is extremely important not only for speed, but also to prevent material from oxidizing when they come in contact with air.